manniwood/cl4pg/README.md

 in the correct spot in our SQL template.

 There may be other times when you have values you would like to get pulled out of a bean to fill in the parameters of our SQL template.
-This is possible to!
+This is possible too!
 Instead of using `pgSession.select("some SQL", SomeReturn.class, variadic args...)`, you would use `pgSession.select(SomeBean, "some SQL", SomeReturn.class)`.
 It's a nice calling convention: if you want to use variadic args, they go as the last arguments to `pgSession.select`, but